 An enterprise does not include a bank or building society, credit union or friendly society.

-We do not collect unclaimed money that falls into the following categories.
+We don't collect money that falls into the following categories:

 Unclaimed money held by banks, credit unions, building societies, friendly societies and life insurance is payable to the Australian Securities and Investments Commission (ASIC).

 Administration for deregistered companies is the responsibility of ASIC.

 The types of unclaimed money sent to us includes: